evangboucher/DynaDoc/README.md

 });

-//This creates a new DynaDoc Client that contains a model (15 and 13 are default table read and write throughput) var Table1 = DynaDoc.createClient("MyNewTable", testData.t1Schema, {ReadCapacityUnits: 15, WriteCapacityUnits: 13});
+//This creates a new DynaDoc Client that contains a model (15 and 13 are default table read and write throughput) var Table1 = DynaDoc.createClient("MyNewTable", testData.t1Schema, {"ReadCapacityUnits": 15, "WriteCapacityUnits": 13});

+/*
-//For any schema, you must specify which key is the primary key and if there is a range key (leave out if no rang key).
+For any schema, you must specify which key is the primary key and if there is a range key (leave out if no rang key).
+*/
 Table1.ensurePrimaryIndex("PrimaryHashKey", "PrimaryRangeKey");

+/*
-//This tells DynaDoc that the item GlobalSecondaryHash is a new Global Index.
+This tells DynaDoc that the item GlobalSecondaryHash is a new Global Index.
-//                      Index Hash Name (from schema), Range Name,         read, write, IndexName (As it will appear in DynamoDB)
+    Index Hash Name (from schema), Range Name, read, write, IndexName (As it will appear in DynamoDB) */
-Table1.ensureGlobalIndex("GlobalSecondaryHash", "GlobalSecondaryRange", 5, 4, "GlobalIndex-index");
+Table1.ensureGlobalIndex("GlobalIndex-index", "GlobalSecondaryHash", "GlobalSecondaryRange", {
+    ReadCapacityUnits: 5,
+    WriteCapacityUnits: 5 });

 //Create a local index (Always share primary Hash Key):
 Table1.ensureLocalIndex("LocalSecondaryIndex", "LocalIndexRange-index");